How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 The purpose of the market validation stage is to find the answers to the following important questions:

-• Is there a market for the product as a result of your business idea?
+• Is there a market for the product due to your business idea?

 • If there is a market, is it big enough?

-• Are there on the market people who are starving for the solution to the problem your product will solve?
+• Are people on the market starving for the solution to the problem your product will solve?

 • Are they willing to pay for such a solution?